YusukeIwaki/playwright-ruby-client/documentation/docs/api/route.md

 Note that any overrides such as `url` or `headers` only apply to the request being routed.
 If this request results in a redirect, overrides will not be applied to the new redirected request.
 If you want to propagate a header through redirects, use the combination of [Route#fetch](./route#fetch) and [Route#fulfill](./route#fulfill) instead.

+[Route#continue](./route#continue) will immediately send the request to the network, other matching handlers won't be invoked.
+Use [Route#fallback](./route#fallback) If you want next matching handler in the chain to be invoked.

 ## fallback

 ```